Split is a beautiful blend of old and new

 Fly to Split from Birmingham Airport for a seamless journey.
 With a fantastic selection of shops, restaurants and places to rest, as well as a fantastic service, you’ll enjoy your time at the airport before you fly.
 Why not treat yourself and book into one of our five airport lounges?
 Receive complimentary food and drinks, unlimited WiFi and great runway views before you fly.

 With great transport links and a central location, Birmingham airport is easily accessible from wherever you are in the UK.
 You will find bus services running directly to the airport or to Birmingham International Airport train station.
-There is a free and frequent Air-Link rail from the station which takes you to the terminal in just two minutes.
+There is a free and frequent Air-Rail link from the station which takes you to the terminal in just a few minutes.

 If you’re driving to the airport, you’ll find a choice of 7 carparks, which are all easily reachable from the terminal by foot or via the courtesy shuttle bus.
 Book a parking space online in advance and save up to 50%.

 If you’d like to get something to eat whilst you’re waiting to board your flight, we’ve got some great cafés, bars and restaurants for you to choose from.
-Celebrate your holiday with an alcoholic beverage and a bite to each from Wetherspoon, All Bar One or Frankie & Benny’s.
+Celebrate your holiday with an alcoholic beverage and a bite to each from Wetherspoon or Frankie & Benny’s.
 There are plenty of coffee shops and if you’d like to grab something to take on board with you, you can’t go wrong with a Boots meal deal.

 Once you’ve eaten, have a look round the shops, there are plenty to choose from.
-Don’t miss the deals at World Duty Free, from discounts on liquor to confectionary, you’ll want to stock up.
-Dixons Travel has all your last-minute travel electricals and you can even have a beauty treatment at Aerospa.
+Don’t miss the great deals at World Duty Free, from discounts on liquor to confectionery, you’ll want to stock up.
+InMotion has a range of premium brand electronics for on the go and you can even have a beauty treatment at Aerospa.
 Need some light reading for the plane or for when you’re by the pool?
-Get yourself to WHSmiths.
+Then head over to WHSmith.

 Arriving at Split Airport